Cara Castronuova

 Cara Castronuova (born February 6, 1980) is an American champion boxer, a professional sports announcer, political activist and celebrity fitness trainer.
 She has won two Golden Gloves championships in Madison Square Garden.
 She was ranked #2 nationally by USA Boxing.
 Castronuova also starred as one of the head celebrity trainers on Season 11 of NBC's The Biggest Loser and is a boxing ring announcer.

 Early life

 Castronuova was born and raised in Elmont, New York with three younger brothers.
 She began boxing at the age of five in the family garage with her father Nicholas Castronuova, who was a decorated United States Marines Corps Vietnam War veteran (Purple Heart, Bronze Star) of Italian American heritage.
-She also wrestled in high school and in college.
+She also wrestled in high school.
 She graduated from Hofstra University with a Bachelor of Arts degree in communications.

 Her mother Rosita was a Chinese immigrant from the Philippines and worked as an architect.